 Michael Kelly is a writer, founder of GIY and hacker grower.
 He has written three books on food and self-sufficiency - his latest book GROW COOK EAT (2014) was a winner in the Gourmand World Cookbook Awards.
 Michael is an Ashoka Fellow, a Social Entrepreneurs Ireland awardee and a recipient of the inaugural 2010 Arthur Guinness Fund.
 He is a member of the TASTE Council of Ireland.
 He has written columns on food and health for The Irish Times, The Irish Independent and Food & Wine Magazine.
 Michael is a passionate speaker on food issues, self-sufficiency, sustainability and growing your own food.
 He worked for ten years in the IT industry in Dublin but now lives the good life in Dunmore East, Co.
 Waterford with his wife and two little GIYers.

-Shona Dubois has joined us from a festival management background and was most recently a key organiser behind Waterford Harvest Festival 2014.
-A recent graduate from WIT, Shona has a BBS degree, specialising in economics and finance.
-A self-confessed foodie and (very) novice grower (3 herb plants on the kitchen windowsill)- she is really looking forward to learning more about GIY and spreading the message far and wide.
-With a keen eye for detail and a rogue creative streak- Shona will be busy coordinating GIY campaigns such as Sow & Grow, organising GIY events such as the Gathering and just generally keeping the office on the organisational straight and narrow.
-Shona lives in Waterford with her husband and two children.
+Shona Dubois comes from a festival management and retail management background and has worked for large Irish retailers and Waterford festivals including Harvest Festival & Winterval.
+A graduate from WIT, Shona has a BBS degree, specialising in economics and finance.
+A self-confessed foodie and (very) novice grower (3 herb plants on the kitchen windowsill)- she loves learning to GIY and spreading the message far and wide.
+With a keen eye for detail and a rogue creative streak- Shona is busy coordinating GIY campaigns such as the big grow; GROW2CEO; Energia Get Ireland Growing; organising GIY events such as Food Matters at Bloom & GROW HQ.
+Also contributes to online retail, new product development and education at GROW HQ and just generally keeping the office on the organisational straight and narrow.
+Shona lives in Waterford with her husband (who is also our Head Chef at GROW HQ) and two children.

 Karen O’Donohoe join us with an academic background in health promotion and vast experience in developing and delivering a wide range of healthy lifestyle and community development activities.
 During her time at the University of Bristol Karen raised over half a million pounds for community sport development initiatives and set up the John Rutley Sport Fund which supports sport and activity initiatives for young people in Bristol.
 She also worked closely with the Campaigns Department to engage corporate sponsors and private donors for the long term strategic development of health and sport for the University’s staff and students.
 She played an integral role in the development of the University’s award winning Positive Working Environment programme and represented the University of Bristol on the UK National Healthy Universities Network.
 Since her move home to Ladysbridge in East Cork in 2012 Karen has started a GIY Group to great success in the village and is a two times successful awardee of the Get Ireland Growing Fund.
 Karen’s style of work is high energy, pro- active and solution orientated so she’ll fit right in to Team GIY!
 She firmly believes in everyone’s potential to bring about positive change and is keen to engage the entire GIY Family that is our outstanding network of groups, schools, workplaces, corporate partners, founding friends, media partners and sponsors in to the concept, delivery and legacy of GROW HQ.
 Together with her children Dylan and Saoirse and their dog Sam, Karen can usually be found in the polytunnel learning how to grow it herself or playing on the beach at Garryvoe.

 Rosy graduated from Dun Laoghaire IADT in 2008 with a first class honours degree in Business and Arts Management.
 After working as Box Office Manager in the Dublin Theatre Festival for a year she moved back to Waterford to take up a role at the newly renovated Theatre Royal as Box Office Manager.
 She has worked with Spraoi as Programme Manager and on various other festivals and events in Waterford having set up an event management company with two friends in 2014.
-Rosy joins GIY to help with campaigns and events and is looking forward to learning more about growing!
+Rosy originally joined GIY to help with campaigns and events and is now the Head of our Operations team.